jmarqb/Users-Register-Login-Services/README.md

 ## Configuration

-Copy .env.example to .env and update it with your PostgreSQL connection parameters.
+Copy the contents of .env.example into a new .env file and update it with your PostgreSQL connection parameters.

 Linux/Windows:
 ```